-Unlikely though, that you imagine a 230 lb male prima ballerina as the go-to choice for an evening's light entertainment in Basra.
+Unlikely though, that you imagine a 17-stone male prima ballerina as being the go-to choice for an evening's light entertainment in Basra.
 And yet, as Madame Galina, performer Iestyn Edwards has visited Iraq and Afghanistan four times, taking to the stage in his oversized tutu and ballet shoes to treat the troops to his larger than life drag act.

 Born in London and raised in Wales, a life of performing was always going to be on the cards for Iestyn.
-From the age of four, he was touring with his parents—mother a psychic, father a singer—singing country and western songs.
-He's been performing as Madame Galina for the past 30 years, and regularly takes part in London's thriving cabaret scene.
+From the age of four, he was touring with his parents – mother a psychic, father a singer – singing country and western songs.
+He's been performing as Madame Galina for the past 30 years, and is a regular on London's thriving cabaret scene.

-Now, he has written a book—My Tutu Went Awol—about his experiences performing in Iraq and Afghanistan, as well as the unlikely friendships that he formed while he was there.
-VICE caught up with him to find out more about his time as a forces sweetheart...
+Now, he's has written a book – My Tutu Went Awol – about his experiences performing in Iraq and Afghanistan, as well as the unlikely friendships that he formed while he was there.
+VICE caught up with him to find out more about his time as a forces sweetheart…

-VICE: Can you tell us where the idea of Madame Galina came from?
+VICE: Hi, Iestyn.
+Can you tell us where the idea of Madame Galina came from?

-Iestyn: I used to sell programs at the Royal Opera House when I was studying at Guidhall, and so I'd watch the ballet.
+Iestyn: I used to sell programmes at the Royal Opera House when I was studying at Guidhall, and so I'd watch the ballet.
 I saw Swan Lake for the first time when I was about 20 and was obsessed with it.
 Stephen Fry once said that when he first read P.G.
-Wodehouse it was like something he'd once known really well, but had temporarily forgotten and that's exactly what ballet felt like for me—I knew what was coming next, it just all made sense.
+Wodehouse it was like something he'd once known really well, but had temporarily forgotten and that's exactly what ballet felt like for me – I knew what was coming next, it just all made sense.
 So I decided I was going to learn the role of the Swan Queen.

 You weren't a trained dancer though.
 How did you go about learning the moves?